 He was first appointed in 1975 as a Deputy President of the Australian Conciliation & Arbitration Commission.
 Soon after, he was seconded as inaugural Chairman of the Australian Law Reform Commission (1975-84).
 Later, he was appointed a judge of the Federal Court of Australia, President of the New South Wales Court of Appeal and, concurrently, the Court of Appeal of Solomon Islands.
 His appointment to the High Court came in 1996 and he served thirteen years.
 In later years, he was Acting Chief Justice of Australia twice.

 In addition to his judicial duties, Michael Kirby served on three university governing bodies being elected Chancellor of Macquarie University in Sydney (1984-93).
 He also served on many national and international bodies.
-Amongst the latter have been service as a member of the World Health Organisation’s Global Commission on AIDS (1988-92); President of the International Commission of Jurists, Geneva (1995-8); as UN Special Representative Human Rights in Cambodia (1993-6); a member of the UNESCO International Bioethics Committee (1995-2005); a member of the High Commissioner for Human Rights’ Judicial Reference Group (2007-) and a member of the UNAIDS Reference Group on HIV and Human Rights.
+Amongst the latter have been service as a member of the World Health Organisation’s Global Commission on AIDS (1988-92); President of the International Commission of Jurists, Geneva (1995-8); as UN Special Representative Human Rights in Cambodia (1993-6); a member of the UNESCO International Bioethics Committee (1995-2005); a member of the High Commissioner for Human Rights’ Judicial Reference Group (2007-) and a member of the UNAIDS Reference Group on HIV and Human Rights; since 2009 he has served as a member of the Human Rights Initiative (HRI) Council.

 Since his judicial retirement, Michael Kirby was elected President of the Institute of Arbitrators & Mediators Australia from 2009-2010.
 He also serves as Editor-in-Chief of The Laws of Australia.
 He has been appointed Honorary Visiting Professor by twelve universities.
 And he participates regularly in many local and international conferences and meetings.
 He has been awarded many honorary doctorates.